aalexeen/topjava2/README.md

 The task is:

-Build a voting system for deciding where to have lunch.
+Build a vote system for deciding where to have lunch.

  * 2 types of users: admin and regular users
  * Admin can input a restaurant and it's lunch menu of the day (2-5 items usually, just a dish name and price)